 Quarterly GDP Compounded Annual Rate of Change

 The standard measure of GDP in the US is expressed as the compounded annual rate of change from one quarter to the next.
-The current real GDP is 4.2 percent (rounded from 4.17 percent).
-But with a per-capita adjustment, the data series is currently at 3.49 percent.
+The current real GDP is 3.9 percent (rounded from 3.89 percent).
+But with a per-capita adjustment, the data series is currently at 3.1 percent (rounded from 3.09 percent).
 Both a 10-year moving average and the slope of a linear regression through the data show that the US economic growth has been slowing for decades.